Sometimes we just get downright lazy.

-After cutting up some credit cards, and having some quality you and me time with my budget, I looked long and hard at all the things I could cut out I started making some serious changes.
-It took some intention and thinking, but I got it done.
+After cutting up some credit cards, and having some quality you and me time with my budget, I looked long and hard at all the things I could cut out I started making some serious changes— which can take some will power.

-These are the 5 spending changes I’ve made to save some serious dollars and redirect them into my savings.
+These are some of the 5 spending changes I’ve made to save some serious dollars and redirect them into my savings.